A. Development History

 back to top

-In this video, you will see AIMS in action and how it interfaces
+In this video, you will see AIMS-Safety Analyst in action and how it interfaces

 (in 3-dimensional stack symbols)